aokray/F4A/README.md

 3.)
 Modify the database.ini file to match your database's credentials

 4.)
-Download data (suggested/see for a template of data format: [http://okray.ml/data](http://okray.ml/data)) and load the CSV files into the "datasets/" folder (currently needed: Credit Default dataset).
+Download data (suggested/see for a template of data format: [http://okray.ml/data](http://okray.ml/data)) and load the CSV files into the "datasets/" folder (currently available: Credit Default dataset, COMPAS dataset 2).
 - Each dataset requires:
     - 1.)
 The dataset itself (as a CSV file for now)
     - 2.) *r* rows of training index sets, where the number of columns is the number of instances *n* in the training set and each entry is the index of a training sample.